Skip to content

 An Introduction (And Disclaimer…)

 There are many excellent texts on probability and probability theory.
-There are numerous courses in several departments at the University of Toronto, and indeed pretty much any university, that can offer you the student a truly grounded view of what probability is and how to think about it.
+There are numerous courses in several departments at the University of Toronto, and indeed pretty much any university, that can offer students a truly grounded view of what probability is and how to think about it.
 Indeed, probability itself can be interpreted in multiple ways, and multiple theories about foundational probability and how to interpret it exist.
-Most of the concepts in this section are unabashedly stolen from the excellent (and free!) text on probability by Blitzstein and Hwang which you can find here.
+Most of the concepts in this section draw significantly from the excellent (and free!) text on probability by Blitzstein and Hwang which you can find here.
 Here we attempt to discuss some foundational components of probability that we think are important for students in EEB to know.

-There’s many reasons why we should study probability, but perhaps most simply, the biological world around us is full of randomness, and even in the processes we think we understand the best, uncertainty is abound.
-Without an understanding of probability, we don’t have a framework with which to confront of understanding or lack thereof, and actually enable a robust discussion about how much randomness we actually understand, and how certain we are about things we think.
+There’s many reasons why we should study probability, but perhaps most simply, the biological world around us is full of randomness, and even in the processes we think we understand the best, uncertainty abounds.
+Without an understanding of probability, we don’t have a framework with which to confront our understanding, or lack thereof, and actually enable a robust discussion about how much randomness we actually understand, and how certain we are about what we think we know.

 In this section we’ll offer some definitions that will be useful to you in more formally discussing probability.